 In 2012 this video was completed to represent David’s story and emphasize risk management during student staff training.
 David’s mother, Pat Karspeck, and brother Will Karspeck, a CSU Campus Recreation student employee, appear in the video.
 Their powerful message illustrates eloquently why Campus Recreation is committed to practicing preventative risk management.

-Our facility houses several Automated External Defibrillators (AEDs), which are located:
+Our facility houses several Automated External Defibrillators (AEDs) for Campus Recreation staff access only, which are located:

 If you are on the Intramural Fields, basketball courts, inline rink, or sand volleyball courts during inclement weather, seek shelter in nearby buildings.